circleci/circleci-docs/jekyll/_cci2/deploying-ios.md

 1. Go to the [API Tokens](https://appcenter.ms/settings/apitokens) section in Settings
 2. Click on "New API Token"
 3. Enter a description for the token, then set the access to "Full Access"

-When the token is generated, make sure to copy it somewhere safe.
+4. When the token is generated, make sure to copy it somewhere safe.
+5. Go to your project settings within the CircleCI application and create a new environment variable named `VS_API_TOKEN` with the value of the API Key.

 ### Fastlane Configuration